 Why is it important to own an indoor-outdoor thermometer?

 The alcohol or mercury inside the thermometer’s glass tube rises or expands as it heats up.
-This means that the hotter the temperature of the location, the more the liquid will expand?
+Does this mean that the hotter the location’s temperature, the more the liquid will expand?

 Where should I place my outdoor thermometer?